sjqtentacles/open-source-machine-learning-degree/README.md

 "Natural Language Processing with Python" by Steven Bird et al. <a href='http://victoria.lviv.ua/html/fl5/NaturalLanguageProcessingWithPython.pdf'>pdf (Python 2)</a> <a href="http://www.nltk.org/book/">html (Python 3 - Work in progress)</a>

 "Machine Learning in Action" by Peter Harrington <a href='http://www2.ift.ulaval.ca/~chaib/IFT-4102-7025/public_html/Fichiers/Machine_Learning_in_Action.pdf'>pdf</a>

-"Introduction to Statistical Learning" by Hastie et al. <a href='http://www-bcf.usc.edu/~gareth/ISL/'>pdf</a>

 "An Introduction to Statistical Learning with Applications in R" by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani <a href="http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Fourth%20Printing.pdf">pdf</a>